LUMC/git-mirrorer/README.md

-# git-synchronizer
+# git-mirrorer
-A python program that will synchronize git repos.
+A python program that will use git fetch and push in order to keep a git repos up to date.